patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 make this script executable **chmod +x /usr/lib/cgi-bin/reboot.pl**

 ## test
+It is important to test everything well.
+Be sure that the flask server is not pointed to the same port as an eventual other server in your system (see below).
+If there is an error you may need to put the sd card in a cardreader and use a linux system to edit.<br>
-run ./wificonfig.py from the commandline to check for errors. check if the service is running **systemctl status wificonfig.service**
+run ./wificonfig.py from the commandline to check for errors. check if the service is running **systemctl status wificonfig.service** **nmcli connection up HOTSPOT** check in your networks if it is there.
+You can try to connect to it.
+When succeeded you can open a terminal on the ip and issue **nmcli connection down HOTSPOT**<br>
+When everything works and you are connected to wifi, you can **nmcli connection show --active** to find the active connection.
+We are going to corrupt this, so that it cannot connect on reboot.
+Lets assume the active connection is hansiart.  you can **ls /etc/NetworkManager/system-connections** now you will see the name is hansiart.nmconnection.
+Now **nano /etc/NetworkManager/system-connection/hansiart.nmconnection** and edit the psk= to make it invalid to your wifi.
+Ctrl x to save and reboot.
+After a minute, the onboard led activity stops and the led is on.
+Now connect to the hotspot and browse to 192.168.4.1 (add :portnumber when it is not 80).
+Fill up the form and submit.
+Now after a lot of flashing the onboard led goes out.
+The rpi is are connected to your wifi.

 ## additional server
-If you don't have another server in your system, you can point the last line in wificonfig.py to port 5000 instead of 80 so it doesn't conflict with your webserver.<br>
+If you have another server in your system that serves a homepage, you can point the last line in wificonfig.py to port 5000 instead of 80 so it doesn't conflict with your webserver.<br>
 To prevent that you have to remember this portnumber, here is a smart trick that integrates the flask server and the other.<br>
 Rename your index.html to index.php and ensure that you have php installed<br>